quic-go/quic-go/README.md

 msg, err := conn.ReceiveMessage()
 ```

 Note that this code path is currently not optimized.
 It works for datagrams that are sent occasionally, but it doesn't achieve the same throughput as writing data on a stream.
-Please get in touch on issue #3766 if your use case relies on high datagram throughput, or if you'd like to help fixing this issue.
+Please get in touch on issue #3766 if your use case relies on high datagram throughput, or if you'd like to help fix this issue.
 There are also some restrictions regarding the maximum message size (see #3599).